Resources

 • An owner's policy protects you, while a lender's policy protects only your mortgage lender.
 It's advisable to have both.

-In Alberta, title insurance has become widely accepted by lenders, lawyers, and real estate professionals as a valuable tool for managing risk in property transactions and addressing compliance issues that might otherwise delay closings.
+In Alberta, title insurance has become widely accepted by lenders, lawyers, and real estate professionals as a valuable tool for managing risk in property transactions.

 Nathan O'Donnell, J.D.